PROJECTS

 Pursuing Growth and Diversification

-Trigon is a long-standing mainstay of the economy in northern British Columbia, and a key connector between Canadian natural resource producers and their global customers.
-But the world doesn’t stand still and neither are we.
+Trigon is a mainstay of the northern British Columbia economy, and a key connector between Canadian natural resource producers and global customers.
+As a part of this, we recognize that the world doesn’t stand still and neither are we.

-We’re building infrastructure to handle new commodities that will be crucial to our world’s clean energy future; and we’re finding new ways to use the infrastructure and land we already have, to handle a wider range of commodities that have strong and growing demand.
+While we handle both steelmaking and thermal coal today, the world is moving away from thermal coal, which is why we’re pursuing several major projects to diversify and grow our terminal.
+We’re building new infrastructure to handle new commodities that will be crucial to our world’s lower carbon energy future; and we’re finding new ways to use the infrastructure and lands we already have to handle a wider range of in-demand commodities.

 Trigon Berth Two Beyond Carbon logo